 One night a great storm raged above Dozmary Pool and Tregeagle was frightened and frustrated so he tried to run away.
 The hounds were soon snapping close behind and he was forced to double back to the lake.
 The only route was into the water where the hounds could not follow.
 Tregeagle waded through as the hounds bounded away round the edge of the pool, he reached the bank with a head start and ran across the moors.
 But the hounds were close behind,

 Tregeagle ran and ran until he came to Roche Rock where he stuffed his head through the chapel window finding sanctuary and terrifying the hermit praying inside.

 For many weeks Tregeagle clung there.
 The Abbot of Bodmin arrived with an army of holy men and took Tregeagle to the river Camel where his task was to spin ropes of sand.
 He toiled all day never daring to pause for fear of the devil and his hounds growling,

-When his howling gets too much for the people of Porthcurno the saints take Tregeagle back to Hayle.
-When his howling gets too much for the people of Hayle, the saints take him back to Padstow.
+When his howling gets too much for the people of Porthcurno the saints take Tregeagle back to Helston.
+When his howling gets too much for the people of Helston, the saints take him back to Padstow.
 When the people of Padstow can bear the noise no longer, out comes the chain of prayers and Tregeagle is hauled back to Dozmary Pool.

-On a stormy night you may hear the wailing and moaning of Tregeagle; perhaps if you listen again you may hear the echo of the hounds as they tempt him.
+On a stormy night you may hear the wailing and moaning of Tregeagle; perhaps if you listen again you may hear the echo of the hounds as they taunt him.

 retold by Anna Chorlton